-Student must register for the courses to be

-Amended taken before the commencement of each term

-Vide A.C and no late registration will be accepted after

-Resolution one week of classes.
-Late registration after this

-dated 26.5.94 date will not be accepted unless the student

-submits a written appeal to the Registrar

-through the concerned Head and can document

-extenuating circumstances such as medical

-problems (physically incapacitated and not

-able to be presented) from the Chief Medical

-Officer of the University or some other

-academic commitments which precluded

-cnrolling prior to the last date of registration.
+Amended Vide A.C Resolution dated 26.5.94 Student must register for the courses to be taken before the commencement of each term and no late registration will be accepted after one week of classes.
+Late registration after this date will not be accepted unless the student submits a written appeal to the Registrar through the concerned Head and can document extenuating circumstances such as medical problems (physically incapacitated and not able to be presented) from the Chief Medical Officer of the University or some other academic commitments which precluded enrolling prior to the last date of registration.